Announcing limited-time price promotion for i3en.metal hosts

 All data-in-transit between the customer site and the service can be transmitted over a Direct Connect circuit and/or encrypted via IPsec VPN.
 Data at rest is encrypted by VMware vSAN encryption which is FIPS 140-2 compliant and leverages the FIPS 140-2 compliant AWS KMS service.
 VMware vSAN stores customer data on local self-encrypting NVMe Drives.

 VMware Cloud on AWS GovCloud (US) SDDCs run on dedicated, single tenant host clusters within a dedicated AWS VPC associated with a single AWS account per customer.
-Each bare metal host is capable of running many VMware Virtual Machines (tens to hundreds depending on their compute, memory and storage requirements).
-Clusters can range from a minimum 3 hosts up to a maximum of 16 hosts per cluster.
-A dedicated set of management VMs including VMware vCenter Server and VMware NSX Manager are deployed within each SDDC environment.
+Each bare metal host can run many VMware virtual machines (tens to hundreds depending on their compute, memory and storage requirements).
+Clusters can range from a minimum of 3 hosts up to a maximum of 16 hosts per cluster.
+A minimum of 2-host stretched clusters can be deployed across AWS availability zones.
+A dedicated set of management VMs, including VMware vCenter Server and VMware NSX Manager, are deployed within each SDDC environment.

 With vSphere 6.0 or later running in your on-premises environment, you can move workloads to and from VMware Cloud on AWS GovCloud (US) by doing cold migration of VMs.
 No conversion or modification is necessary.